FMAC-Team/nekosu/README.md

 ### 2. Nekosu (Android Application)

-NzHelper is the official Android manager application for Nekosu.
-It is located in the `app/` submodule.
+nksu is the official Android manager application for Nekosu.
+It is located in the `app/`.

 The application provides:
 *   An interface to manage the Nekosu environment (under development).